Pathfinders Podcast | Research

 Greg Renza: Oxbryta is GBT's first sickle cell treatment.
 How does it work and what impact does it have on patients and their families?

-Dr. Love: Sickle cell disease is rare, only effecting about a hundred thousand patients in total in the U.S. It is a genetic disorder, so people get sickle cell disease not from anything they do, but from the genes that were passed on to them by their parents.
+Dr. Love: Sickle cell disease is rare, only affecting about a hundred thousand patients in total in the U.S. It is a genetic disorder, so people get sickle cell disease not from anything they do, but from the genes that were passed on to them by their parents.
 The reason the disease is primarily associated in African Americans in the United States, is because it was largely brought into the United States through importation of slaves from Sub-Sahara Africa.

 And the reason it was endemic in Sub-Sahara Africa, is that while the disease is a terrible thing to get, the trait, which is one copy of the bad gene, actually protects you from malaria.
 So in areas of the world where malaria was highly prevalent, this advantage of having one sickle hemoglobin gene, actually became a survival advantage.
 The problem is when two individuals with the sickle trait have children, one out of four of their children statistically will get two bad genes.
 And that is the devastating condition known as sickle cell disease.